Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Experimental Setup

-\begin{itemize} \item $N_u$: Number of unique trips by the Normal-aging subjects \item $M_u$: Number of unique trips by the subjects with MCI \item $A_u$: Number of unique trips by the subjects with AD \item $T_u$: Total unique trips across all subject groups\\ $T_u = N_u + M_u + A_u$ \\ It does not include repeated trips which means multiple driving sessions recorded on the same drive segment by the same individuals \item $\overline{T}_u$: Total number of trips including repeated ones (non-unique). \\ It includes repeated trips which means multiple driving sessions recorded on the same drive segment by the same individual. \item $T_{avg}$: Average number of trips per subject in a specific drive segment.
-It gives an approximation that drivers, on average, drove more on Interstate than on Freeway interchanges.
+\begin{itemize} \item $N_u$: Number of unique trips by the Normal-aging subjects \item $C_u$: Number of unique trips by the subjects with MCI \item $M_u$: Number of unique trips by the subjects with MD \item $T_u$: Total unique trips across all subject groups\\ $T_u = N_u + C_u + M_u$ \\ It does not include repeated trips which means multiple driving sessions recorded on the same route segment by the same individuals \item $\overline{T}_u$: Total number of trips including repeated ones (non-unique). \\ It includes repeated trips which means multiple driving sessions recorded on the same drive segment by the same individual. \item $T_{rep}$: The average number of times each unique trip was repeated per subject on a route segment, defined as $T_{rep} = \frac{\overline{T}_u}{T_u}$.
+It gives an approximation of how often participants repeated drives on a certain route segment.
+For example, each unique interstate trip was repeated 4.41 times, compared to 3.55 times for freeway interchange trips.
+Therefore, participants tended to repeat trips on interstate route segments more frequently than on the freeway interchanges.

 \end{itemize}